By Chris Dubuque….

 HOW DID IT END UP IN PORTLAND?

 These models were most likely never intended to leave the secretive walls of Citroën’s headquarters.
 They were undoubtedly very expensive to create, since they were 100% hand made by craftsmen in Citroën’s design studio.
-Very few were made.
-They seemed to have been built for either wind tunnel testing, for design reviews, or for internal display purposes.
-Remember that back then, a sub-scale model was the only practical way to show your bosses a 3D view of the teams’ creations.
+They were built for wind tunnel testing or for internal design reviews.
+Remember that back then, hand-made sub-scale models were the only practical way to show your bosses a 3D view of the teams’ creations, short of building an even more expensive full-scale mock-up.

 How did this particular model slip out of Citroën’s hands and end up in Portland, Oregon?
-Well, we may never know the full story, but we do know a few details:
+Well, we may never know the full story, but we do know a few details.
+And since the first release of this article, a few more details have emerged.

-Fast forward about 10 years.
-By 1974, it was clear that Citroën was finished with their North American adventure, and they were starting a gradual decline of their operations in America.
+Fast forward a few more years.
+By 1974, it was clear that Citroën was finished with their North American adventure, and they were starting a gradual decline of their operations.
 This is where Bill Lonseth comes in.
 In 1974, Bill left his job at Citroën L.A. and decided to head back to Oregon.
-Bill was able to take with him a bunch of memorabilia from Citroën that they no longer wanted or needed.
+Bill was able to take with him a bunch of memorabilia from Citroën L.A. that they no longer wanted or needed.
 One such item was…..the red DS model.
+It sat is Bill’s living room for the next four decades.

 When Bill’s estate was being cleaned out, a photo emerged of Bill holding the red DS in front of his Portland house.
-I suspect this photo was taken at the time he first brought it home, in 1974.
+I suspect this photo was taken in the late 1970’s.

-Bill Lonseth holding the red DS model in front of his Portland home – 1974
+Bill Lonseth holding the red DS model in front of his Portland home.

 Fortunately, Bill took very good care of this model.
-Dust is very detrimental to models – but fortunately Bill kept it in a glass cabinet, thus preventing any contaminants from sticking to its 60+ year-old paint.
-Also, this one is in better condition than the two that Citroën owns, both of which have been handled more and have a few battle scars.
+It is in better condition than the two display models that Citroën owns, both of which have been handled more and have a few battle scars.

 For now, this model will be displayed in our living room, under a new plexiglass cover that I had custom-made to fit the original base.
 For now, I will be a good steward by keeping this interesting piece of Citroën history safe.
-I would like to thank Marten Boersma for helping uncover the history of Citroën’s early models, including Bill Lonseth’s red DS.
+I would like to thank Marten Boersma for helping uncover the history of Citroën’s early models.

 1. Is there a chance that Citroen will bring back to the market the Ds21 with is iconic look from the 70’s ?
 That model was flawless.
 Now in days all cars look the same.
 Keeping my fingers crossed to ride the car my father drove so proudly when I was a child.